-NOTE: This initial notification process is not required for proactive observations and best practices.
+NOTE: This initial notification process is not required for proactive observations, best practices, and/or near hits (low or medium) unless requested by PG&E PM's request.
 Verbal notification within 2 hours for external regulatory inspections is required, but not follow-up email notification.